rearc-data/kraken-crypto-exchange/product-description.md

 Kraken Cryptocurrency Exchange | Crypto Data Download
 =========================

+**Update(1/04/2021): The Kraken Cryptocurrency Exchange product is currently archived and will not have any updated revisions for the foreseeable future.**

 The source code outlining how this product gathers, transforms, revises and publishes its datasets is available at [https://github.com/rearc-data/kraken-crypto-exchange](https://github.com/rearc-data/kraken-crypto-exchange).

 ## Main Overview